Choose File

 Important Notes

-About the SHA3-256 File Checksum Tool
+About the SHA3-256 File Checksum Calculator

-Use this SHA3-256 File Checksum Tool to calculate the SHA3-256 hash value of a file.
+This SHA3-256 file checksum calculator generates a SHA3-256 hash from a selected file.
+Use it to verify file integrity, compare files, or check whether a downloaded file matches a checksum published by a website, developer, or software provider.
 SHA3-256 is a cryptographic hash function in the SHA-3 family.
 It creates a fixed 256-bit digest, commonly displayed as a 64-character hexadecimal checksum.
-A SHA3-256 checksum is useful when you need to check file integrity, compare two files, or verify whether a downloaded file has changed.
-Upload or select a file, calculate its SHA3-256 file hash, and compare the result with a trusted checksum from the file provider.
 SHA3-256 is different from SHA-256 and SHA2-256.
 SHA-256 belongs to the SHA-2 family, while SHA3-256 belongs to the SHA-3 family and is based on Keccak.
-The names are similar, but they are different algorithms and produce different hash values for the same file.
-SHA3-256 is not file encryption.
-It does not encrypt a file, decrypt a file, or hide the original file content.
-If you searched for "SHA3-256 file encryption" or "SHA-3-256 encrypt file", this tool calculates a one-way file hash/checksum instead.
+The names are similar, but the algorithms are different and will produce different hash values for the same file.
+SHA3-256 is a one-way hash function, not encryption.
+It does not hide file contents, cannot decrypt files, and should not be used as a password storage method.

 • Features